microsoft/pylance-release/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: 'Create a report to help us improve.
-Auto fill reports with __Pylance: Report Issue__ command'
+Consider using the "Pylance: Report Issue" command to fill this out automatically.'
 title: ''
 labels: ''
 assignees: ''